Our team

 Read more

 She has completed over a decade of research in Western and Arctic Canada on large carnivores, predator-prey interactions, and collaborative management with Gwich’in and Inuvialuit communities.
-In 2012, she returned East and discovered the ocean environment by becoming the executive director of MWIFMA.
+In 2012, she returned East and discovered the ocean environment by becoming the executive director of MMAFMA.
 Under her leadership, the organization grows and carries out numerous research and conservation projects on fisheries and aquaculture, marine protected areas, indigenous ecological knowledge, maritime safety training, species at risk, etc. She works closely with the three communities for which she proudly works: Gesgapegiag, Gespeg and Wolastoqiyik Wahsipekuk.
 Catherine also actively participates in several national and international committees on ocean research.
 In her personal life, she is also a mother of two and owner of a horse breeding and riding farm.

 Stephanie Gedeon Harrison